vespa-engine/documentation/en/performance/vespa-query-tracing.md

 </pre>
 </div>

+With tracing we can analyze indivual queries to understand what type of changes we can make

 ## Tear down the container
 This concludes this tutorial.
 The following removes the container and the data:
 <pre data-test="after">